Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Greek letter elements

-In this way, we conclude $\kappa_3\ne 0$ at $p=5$ implies RHVC is false.
-This is the contra-positive statement of this theorem. \end{proof} \begin{rem} This proof relies on \Cref{prop:MRW_vanishing}, a consequence of the Miller-Ravenel-Wilson computation \Cref{thm:MRW_M1_h-1}.
+In this way, we conclude $\kappa_3\ne 0$ at $p=5$ and $\kappa^{(1)}_3=0$ at $p=3$ implies the RHVC is false at the respective primes.
+These are the contra-positive statements of the theorem. \end{proof} \begin{rem} This proof relies on \Cref{prop:MRW_vanishing}, a consequence of the Miller-Ravenel-Wilson computation \Cref{thm:MRW_M1_h-1}.
 In general, the implication would hold at height $h$ if we knew

 for all $N$.
 Miller-Ravenel-Wilson have calculated $H^{0,*}(M_{h-1}^1)$ for all $h$.
-To prove \eqref{eqn: RHVC to kappah trivial in general} one would have to calculate $h-3$ many Bockstein spectral sequences, which seems dizzyingly beyond our reach with current technology. \end{rem} We can also use the same technique to study $\kappa_3$ at $p=3$.
-In this case, we need to consider the third detection map:
+To prove \eqref{eqn: RHVC to kappah trivial in general} one would have to calculate $h-3$ many Bockstein spectral sequences, which seems dizzyingly beyond our reach with current technology. \end{rem}

-This is an injection because the target of the next detection map is above the horizontal vanishing line at $s=9$.
-This horizontal vanishing line also implies that $E_2^{9,8}$ does not support a differential.
-From sparseness of the HFPSS \Cref{lem:sparseness}, we can see